Mental Health Facilities Newburyport, MA

 Lahey Health Behavioral Services Outpatient Program - 15.9 miles from Newburyport, MA

 Lahey Health Behavioral Services Outpatient Program is one of mental health facilities in Lawrence, Massachusetts, located at 12 Methuen Street, 3rd Floor, 1841 zip code.
 Lahey Health Behavioral Services Outpatient Program provides outpatient treatment.
-Lahey Health Behavioral Services Outpatient Program provides individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Lahey Health Behavioral Services Outpatient Program also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services provided at Lahey Health Behavioral Services Outpatient Program include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Lahey Health Behavioral Services Outpatient Program provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Lahey Health Behavioral Services Outpatient Program also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Lahey Health Behavioral Services Outpatient Program include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn More

-Steward Holy Family Hospital Center For Behavioral Medicine - 16.0 miles from Newburyport, MA
+Lahey Health Behavioral Services Gloucester Clinic - 16.0 miles from Newburyport, MA

 Learn More